deciduously/music/post.md

 If you're a musician you may own a tuner that marks 440Hz specifically.
 This pitch is used for calibrating musical instruments and tuning a group, and we'll use it as a baseline constant for calculating frequencies.

 A [scale](https://en.wikipedia.org/wiki/Scale_(music)) is a series of notes (frequencies) defined in terms of successive intervals from a base note.
 The smallest of these intervals is called a [semitone](https://en.wikipedia.org/wiki/Semitone), also called a minor second.
 Here I'll refer to it as a "half" step.
+Take a look back at that piano diagram above - one semitone is the distance between an adjacacent white key and black key.
+A *whole* step, or a [major second](https://en.wikipedia.org/wiki/Major_second), is equal to two of these, or two adjacant white keys skipping a black.

-A major scale, also known as [Ionian mode](https://en.m.wikipedia.org/wiki/Mode_(music)), falls into a category called [diatonic scales](https://en.wikipedia.org/wiki/Diatonic_scale), where the full range of an octave consists of five *whole* steps, which is *two* semitones or a [major second](https://en.wikipedia.org/wiki/Major_second), and two half steps:
+Clearly, though, there isn't a black key between every white key.
+The piano is designed to play notes from a catagory called [diatonic scales](https://en.wikipedia.org/wiki/Diatonic_scale), where the full range of an octave consists of five *whole* steps and two half steps.
+We can see this visually on the keyboard - an octave is 8 notes, and between any two keys that are eight apart there will be the same number of whole and half steps.

+A major scale, also known as [Ionian mode](https://en.m.wikipedia.org/wiki/Mode_(music)), is the baseline scale.
+Start at Middle C, the one highlight in cyan above, and count up to the next C key, eight white keys to the left.
+Each time you skip a black key is a whole step and if the two white keys are adjacent it's a half step.
+These are the steps you get:

 ```txt
 whole, whole, half, whole, whole, whole, half